DIAA(LOCAL) - FREEDOM FROM DISCRIMINATION, HARASSMENT, AND RETALIATION: SEX AND SEXUAL VIOLENCE

 A person who is alleged to have experienced retaliation may pursue a claim under this policy or policy FFDA, as appropriate.

 Examples of retaliation may include termination, refusal to hire, demotion, and denial of promotion.
 Retaliation may also include threats, unjustified negative evaluations, unjustified negative references, or increased surveillance.

 Failure to Report and False Claims

-An employee who intentionally makes a false claim, offers a false statement, participates in prohibited conduct, or refuses to cooperate with a College District investigation regarding harassment or discrimination is subject to appropriate discipline up to and including termination.
+An employee who fails to make a required report or an employee or student who intentionally makes a false claim, offers a false statement, or refuses to cooperate with a College District investigation regarding prohibited conduct shall be subject to appropriate disciplinary action.